nicolasramy/experiments-phaser-flappy/README.md

 # experiments-phaser-flappy

-A simple Flappy Bird clone with phaser.io
+A simple Flappy Bird clone with Phaser

 ## Installation